RedisGears/RedisGears/docs/docs/Development.md

 npm init -y
 ```

-The above will generate a `package.json` file that looks as follow:
+The above will generate a `package.json` file that looks as follows:

 ```json
 {